 Unlike Music+, MTN Nigeria says "MusicTime! is a fascinating music streaming service, that allows users to enjoy local and international music the way you want it, how you want it, and when you want it."

-Another notable difference between Music+ and MusicTime! is that the former allows users to stream local music from the web while MusicTime! doesn’t permit that.
+A notable difference between Music+ and MusicTime! is that the former allows users to stream local music from the web while MusicTime! doesn’t permit that.
 Nothing was said about making the streaming service available on the desktop.

 In spite of the launch of this music streaming service, it may appear that MusicTime! will be competing with Apple Music, Spotify, Deezer, Shazam, and particularly Boomplay, which is already well known across Africa.